Rethinking The Uniformity Metric in Self-Supervised Learning: Introduction

 Alignment, a metric quantifying the similarities between positive pairs, holds significant importance in the evaluation of learned representations~\citep{Wang2020UnderstandingCR}.
-It ensures that samples forming positive pairs are mapped to nearby features, thereby rendering them invariant to irrelevant noise factors~\citep{Hadsell2006DimensionalityRB,Chen2020ASF}.
-However, relying solely on alignment proves inadequate for effectively assessing representation quality in self-supervised learning.
+It ensures that positive pairs are mapped to similar features, making them invariant to unnecessary details~\citep{Hadsell2006DimensionalityRB,Chen2020ASF}.
+However, relying solely on alignment proves inadequate for effectively assessing the representations.
 This limitation becomes evident in the presence of extremely small alignment values in collapsing solutions, as observed in Siamese networks~\citep{Hadsell2006DimensionalityRB}, where all outputs collapse to a single point~\citep{Chen2021ExploringSS}, as illustrated in Figure~\ref{fig:two collapse types}.
 In such cases, the learned representations exhibit optimal alignment but fail to provide meaningful information for any downstream tasks.
-This underscores the necessity of incorporating additional factors when evaluating learned representations.
+This underscores the necessity of incorporating additional metrics when evaluating learned representations.

-To better evaluate the learned representations, \citet{Wang2020UnderstandingCR} formally introduced a \emph{uniformity} metric by utilizing the logarithm of the average pairwise Gaussian potential~\citep{Cohn2006UniversallyOD}.
-Uniformity assesses how feature embeddings are distributed uniformly across the unit hypersphere, and higher uniformity indicates that more information is preserved by the learned representations.
-Since its invention, uniformity has played a pivotal role in comprehending self-supervised learning and mitigating the issue of constant collapse~\citep{Arora2019ATA,Wang2020UnderstandingCR,Gao2021SimCSESC}.
-Nevertheless, the validity of this particular uniformity metric warrants further examination and scrutiny.
+To further evaluate the learned representations, \citet{Wang2020UnderstandingCR} formally introduced a \emph{uniformity} metric based on the logarithm of the average pairwise Gaussian potential~\citep{Cohn2006UniversallyOD}.
+Uniformity assesses how feature embeddings are distributed uniformly across the unit hypersphere, and higher uniformity indicates more information from the data is preserved.
+Since its introduction, uniformity has played a pivotal role in understanding self-supervised learning and mitigating constant collapse~\citep{Arora2019ATA,Wang2020UnderstandingCR,Gao2021SimCSESC}.
+Nevertheless, the effectiveness of this particular uniformity metric warrants further examination.